Poor credit home insurance for people with an adverse financial history

 Where can I get insurance if I have poor credit history, CCJ or IVA?

-Mainstream insurers often consider a low credit score, CCJ, IVA or bankruptcy as a high-risk matter and will often avoid providing insurance during such circumstances.
-You will need to arrange contact with a specialist household insurer to retrieve a non-standard household insurance quote if you have poor credit history, a CJJ, IVA or if you have been declared bankrupt.
+Mainstream insurers often consider a low credit score, CCJ, IVA or bankruptcy as a high-risk matter.
+They will therefore often avoid providing insurance in such situations.
+You will need to find a specialist house insurer for a non-standard insurance quote if you have poor credit history, a CJJ, IVA or if you have been declared bankrupt.

 What happens if I don’t inform my insurer of my financial history?

-Failing to disclose such relevant facts at the point of renewal or application for a new insurance contract can in some situations lead to your home insurance policy becoming void.
-Voided insurance is a process in which an insurer will treat the policy as though it had never existed, with the cover not applying at any point during the course of the policy
+Not disclosing your financial history at the point of renewal or when applying for a new insurance policy is a bad idea.
+Doing so can in some situations lead to your home insurance policy becoming void.
+Voided insurance is a process in which an insurer will treat the policy as though it had never existed.
+The cover will not have applied at any point during the course of the policy even though you have paid your premiums.

 How can poor credit history/having a CCJ or IVA affect household insurance?

-With UK debt reaching its highest level since the 2008 financial crash, it is no surprise that during such uncertain economic times, several thousands of households possess a CCJ, IVA or have been declared bankrupt.
+UK debt is at its highest level since the 2008 financial crash.
+It is, therefore, no surprise that several thousands of households possess a CCJ, IVA or have been declared bankrupt.

-If you are one of many experiencing difficult financial circumstances, you may consequently be considered as a non-standard risk to an insurer.
-This could make it increasingly difficult for you to source an affordable insurance premium, and in some circumstances, you may struggle to secure household insurance at all.
+If you are one of many experiencing difficult financial circumstances, you may be considered a non-standard risk to an insurer.
+This could make it more difficult for you to source an affordable insurance policy.
+In some circumstances, you may struggle to find household insurance at all.

 Similarly to a pending mortgage application, insurers will need to conduct a credit check to view previous activity and examine whether you are able to afford the monthly repayments of your insurance premium.
 CCJs, IVA’s and bankruptcy are all factors that suggest previous personal debt and will consequently cause concern with your insurer.
 A badly affected credit rating will also limit your capacity to borrow from other lenders too.